uperl/AnyEvent-WebSocket-Client/README.md

 The recommended API was added to the [AnyEvent::WebSocket::Connection](https://metacpan.org/pod/AnyEvent::WebSocket::Connection) class with version 0.12, so it is recommended that you include that version when using this module.
-The older API will continue to work for now with deprecation warnings.
+The older version of the API has since been deprecated and removed.

 # ATTRIBUTES